Sanil918/SocialCognition_Analysis/README.md

 ## ➌ Dataset and analyses
 - Dataset:
-Human Connectome Project (Social Cognition dataset), consisting of fMRI data of participants viewing animated videos of shapes (circles, triangles, or squares) either interacting with each other or moving randomly.
+The social cognition dataset of Human Connectome Project (HCP) was used.
+It consists of fMRI data of participants viewing animated videos of shapes (circles, triangles, or squares) either interacting with each other or moving randomly.

 - Analyses:
   - Subtraction Analysis